Sixth Street Specialty Lending - GuruFocus.com

-Sixth Street Specialty Lending, Inc. (NYSE:TSLX, Financial) (“TSLX” or the “Company”) announced today that it has launched a public offering of 4,500,000 shares of its common stock.
-TSLX also plans to grant the underwriters for the offering an option to purchase up to an additional 675,000 shares of its common stock.
-The offering will be made pursuant to a registration statement, which has been filed with the Securities and Exchange Commission (the “SEC”) and became effective automatically upon filing.
-The completion of the proposed offering depends upon several factors, including market and other conditions.
+Sixth Street Specialty Lending, Inc. (NYSE:TSLX, Financial) (“TSLX” or the “Company”) announced today that it has priced a public offering of 4,500,000 shares of its common stock for total gross proceeds of approximately $79.2 million.
+In connection with the offering, the Company has granted the underwriters for the offering an option to purchase up to an additional 675,000 shares of its common stock.
+The offering is subject to customary closing conditions, and the shares are expected to be delivered on or about May 15, 2023.

 TSLX expects to use the net proceeds of the offering to pay down outstanding debt under its revolving credit facility.
 However, through re-borrowing under the revolving credit facility, the Company intends to make new investments in accordance with its investment objectives and strategies outlined in the preliminary prospectus supplement and the accompanying prospectus described below in greater detail.

 Investors are advised to carefully consider the investment objectives, risks, charges and expenses of the Company before investing.
-The preliminary prospectus supplement dated May 10, 2023 and the accompanying prospectus dated January 13, 2023, which have been filed with the SEC, contain this and other information about the Company and should be read carefully before investing.
+The preliminary prospectus supplement dated May 10, 2023 and the accompanying prospectus dated January 13, 2023, which have been filed with the Securities and Exchange Commission (the “SEC”), contain this and other information about the Company and should be read carefully before investing.

 The information in the preliminary prospectus supplement, the accompanying prospectus and this press release is not complete and may be changed.
 The preliminary prospectus supplement, the accompanying prospectus and this press release are not offers to sell any securities of TSLX and are not soliciting an offer to buy such securities in any state or jurisdiction where such offer and sale is not permitted.